Jayich-Lab/double-pass-breadboard/README.md

 # Assembly notes

+* Clean the machined parts before assembling.
+* Center the laser light on the mirrors, waveplates, and PBS.
+* Know the desired target center frequency and desired bandwidth.

 ### Polarizing Beam Splitter Handling
 We use [Devcon 5 Minute Epoxy](https://itwperformancepolymers.com/products/devcon-5-minute-epoxy/) to secure polarizing beam splitter (PBS) cubes to their mounts.